selfissued/federation-extended-listing/openid-federation-extended-listing-1_0.md

 # Federation Entity Property

-In order for entities to advertise the new endpoint, a new property has been defined adding to the existing set of Federation Entity Metadata as defined in [@OpenID.Federation].
+In order for entities to advertise the new endpoint, a new property has been defined adding to the existing set of Federation Entity Metadata as defined in [@!OpenID.Federation].

 | **Metadata**                      | **Availability** | **Description**                                                                                                                                                                                                                                                                         |
 |-----------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|